CPA expert witness and attorney analyzing owner compensation normalization in business valuation dispute

 An audit is a compliance exercise.
 Auditors verify that financial statements have been prepared in accordance with GAAP.
 An audit does not assess whether earnings are sustainable, recurring, or representative of true economic performance — only that they were recorded correctly under accounting rules.

 A Quality of Earnings analysis is a transaction-focused financial investigation.
 It looks behind the GAAP numbers to assess earnings quality, sustainability, and transferability.
-A QoE is specifically designed to answer the question a buyer, investor, lender, or attorney is actually asking: Can I rely on these numbers to make a sound decision — or to support a legal position?
+A QoE is specifically designed to answer the question a buyer, investor, lender, business owner, advisor, attorney, or dispute participant is actually asking: Can I rely on these numbers to make a sound decision — or to support a legal position?

 A business valuation determines what a company is worth.
 A valuation typically depends on normalized earnings as one of its key inputs — which is why QoE and business valuation engagements are often conducted together or sequentially.
 A valuation without a solid QoE foundation may significantly overstate or understate true business value.
 In contested matters, that overstatement or understatement becomes the subject of the dispute itself.